COVID-19 advice - Wales

 - Washing your hands regularly and use hand sanitiser outside your home if you’ve touched other surfaces

-For the latest updates on shielding read the guidance from the Welsh Government.
+For the latest updates read the guidance from the Welsh Government.

 Meeting other people and social distancing

 For a full list of who you can meet up with and the specific purposes you can leave the house for, read the Welsh Government’s frequently asked questions.

 Please visit the Gov Wales website for more information on what the regulations are in your local area.

 In Wales, the wearing of face masks or other coverings is mandatory in shops and indoor public spaces.

 Face coverings should not be used in place of social distancing and good hygiene.
 And surgical or clinical-grade masks should not be used by the general public.